For Female Inmates In New York City, Prison Is A Crowded, Windowless Room

 Neither the Bureau of Prisons nor the Justice Department, which oversees it, would talk on record about the conditions or the delay in returning the women to Connecticut.

-Meanwhile, the Danbury facility is finally ready, and the Bureau says they will begin transferring inmates back this month.
-For more than a hundred women sitting in two large rooms in Brooklyn, that move can't come fast enough.
+Meanwhile, the new Danbury facility is finally ready.
+The bureau says they will begin transferring inmates back last month.